Looking Back: Adam Frazier Picks His Top 10 Favorite Movies of 2020

 #9.
 Feels Good Man

 Arthur Jones and Giorgio Angelini’s engrossing documentary Feels Good Man examines the Internet meme Pepe the Frog and its creator's fight to reclaim the character from members of the alt-right who have co-opted the image for their own purposes.
 Created in 2005 by cartoonist Matt Furie for the comic Boy's Club, Pepe was used in posts on social media platforms and Internet forums like 4chan before becoming a hate symbol wielded by white nationalists.
-Jones' cautionary tale illuminates the internet's ability to affect and shape society, with Furie attempting to fight back against a machine of hate to redeem his beloved creation.
+Jones' cautionary tale illuminates the internet's ability to affect and shape society, with Furie attempting to fight against a machine of hate to redeem his beloved creation.
 One of the most important political films of the year – Feels Good Man is beautiful, depressing, terrifying, and uplifting all at once.
 Jones' feature debut is an unstoppable empathy machine that entertains, informs, and inspires.

 Written and directed by Brandon Cronenberg, this horror film is a phantasmagoric fever dream from another dimension.
 In one unshakeable sequence, Tasya (Andrea Riseborough) melts away slowly and reforms as Colin (Christopher Abbott).
 Behind the scenes, hollow wax shells of the actors' bodies are subjected to heat, so they slowly break down on camera in a practical SFX trick.
 The final product is as bewildering and uncomfortable as anything you've seen in the body horror genre.
 Liquified flesh drips upward as Tasya melts away to nothing, reborn drip-by-drip as Colin.
 A thousand faces scream in unison as the camera slides through a tunnel of slick, pink viscera.
 Everything — identity, gender, reality — in Cronenberg's world is fluid, porous, and penetrable.
 It's really quite something, and the fact that all the effects in Possessor were achieved in-camera makes it all the more impressive and shockingly real.